jlfaucher/executor5-bulk/incubator/ooSQLite/examples/misc/ReadMe.txt

 Apress and the authors have okayed the use and inlcusion of the binary file in the ooRexx project.

-foodsPristine.rdbx is then copied into both the ../testing and ../examples directories, as ooFoods.rdbx.  ooFoods.rdbx is used in some of the testing and example programs.
+foodsPristine.rdbx is then copied into the samples and samples/informal directories, as ooFoods.rdbx.  ooFoods.rdbx is used in a number of the example programs.